cocotb/cocotb/CONTRIBUTING.md

 Simply copy and paste the link into your browser to view it.
 The documentation will be built in the same location on your hard drive on every run, so you only have to refresh the page to see new changes.

-To build the documentation locally on Linux or Mac, issue the following command.
+To build the documentation locally on Linux or Mac, issue the following command:

 ```command
 tox -e docs